 - Historical data available for all inspections.

-- Next inspection due report provided to alert our customers when the periodic inspection is due.
+- Next inspection due report provided to alert you when your inspection is due.

-- Follow up phone call to ensure that our customers have received the next inspection due report and to arrange a suitable time for inspection.
+- Follow up phone call to ensure that you have received the next inspection due report.
+We will also arrange a suitable time for this inspection.

 - Inspection reports record the information as outlined in the Australian Standard.

 - Inspection reports available for each user.
-Compliance with AS1891.4 and Workplace Health and Safety regulation with regard to maintaining records.
+Our reports comply with current regulations with regard to maintaining records.